enricomarchesin/dockerised-kubernetes/README.md

 > _**Great for training and experiments!**_

-You can now deploy the super-lightweight [k3s](https://github.com/rancher/k3s) Kubernetes cluster from Rancher (uring [k3d](https://github.com/rancher/k3s)).
+You can now deploy the super-lightweight Kubernetes cluster, using the [k3d](https://github.com/rancher/k3s) project by Rancher.

-The cluster is packaged for easy to setup training classes using Docker-in-Docker, and with the help of [ttyd](https://github.com/tsl0922/ttyd) and [inlets](https://github.com/alexellis/inlets).
+The cluster is packaged for training classes that are easy to setup, thanks to Docker-in-Docker, and with the help of [ttyd](https://github.com/tsl0922/ttyd) and [inlets](https://github.com/alexellis/inlets).

 ## Start a (lightweight!)
 Kubernetes Cluster